 - You can transfer your registration to another athlete

-- The only deferral requests that will be honored are from athletes who’s country of origin have a travel ban (due to COVID) not allowing the athlete to legally travel
+- The only deferral requests that will be honored are from athletes whose country of origin have a travel ban (due to COVID) not allowing the athlete to legally travel

-- Each athlete must wear the swimming cap with his start number that organizer will provided.
+- Each athlete must wear the swimming cap with his start number that the organizer will provide.

 - The bike number is to be worn on the lower back of the outer garment while riding.
-The frame number must be attached to a location visible to event mashals.
-In the event of a bike change the number must also be transferred.
-The helmet number must be place on the front, center of the helmet.
+The frame number must be attached to a location visible to event marshals.
+In the event of a bike change, the number must also be transferred.
+The helmet number must be placed on the front, center of the helmet.

 - Each competitor must wear the run race number on their front so that it is visible at all times while on the run course